threadspeed/boilerplate/source/python-script-as_completed_with_max_concurrent.md

 ## python as completed with max concurrent

-Python mysql example: as completed with max concurrent
+Python example: as completed with max concurrent

 ```python
 import asyncio